mediapredict/react-select/README.md

 - [Allowing users to create new options](https://www.react-select.com/creatable)
 - [Advanced use-cases](https://www.react-select.com/advanced)

+## Building from Source

+run `yarn preconstruct build` in root folder

+To publish, run `npm publish` in the `packages/react-select` folder

 # Thanks

 Thank you to everyone who has contributed to this project.
 It's been a wild ride.